 - your detailed version of the facts, if you quit or were dismissed from any job in the last 52 weeks; and

 - the dates (Sunday to Saturday) and earnings for each of your highest paid weeks of insurable earnings in the last 52 weeks or since the start of your last EI claim, whichever is the shorter period.
 This information will be used, along with your Record(s) of Employment, to calculate your weekly EI benefit rate.

-If you are a self-employed person who has registered to access EI Special Benefits for Self-Employed People, you will also need to provide your self-employment earnings for the previous tax year (the exact amount, or the estimated amount if you have not filed your income tax and benefit return).
+If you are a self-employed person who has registered to access EI Special Benefits for Self-Employed People, you will also need to provide your medical certificate as well as your net self-employment earnings for the previous tax year (the exact amount, or the estimated amount if you have not yet filed your income tax and benefit return).

 For more information, see the publication called How to Apply for Employment Insurance Benefits (IN-072).